Posted by Michael Keoshkerian |

 Third, despite Canada’s tendency for our traditional industries to adopt change a little more slowly than our southern neighbour, the strong opportunity for disruption is enabling PropTech business models to thrive.

-The growth and impact of the PropTech sector is leading the way toward a promising and exciting future in a post-COVID Canada.
+The growth and impact of the property technology sector is leading the way toward a promising and exciting future in a post-COVID Canada.
 In collaboration with allies at Proptech Collective, Alate Partners, Colliers Proptech Accelerator, and other Canadian champions, Toronto Global is ready to support and welcome new companies in choosing Toronto as a place to expand and thrive.

 Similar to the Toronto Region’s motto of “This is Big,” when people think of North America, and even globally, about which major cities are leading the PropTech industry, we can confidently say that what we’re building here is bigger than all the rest.